-Software development across the world is speeding up and diversifying.
-Groundbreaking and “disruptive” software is being developed for consumers and business that are more demanding, fast-paced, and more competitive than ever before.
-Because of the global potential of most software applications, software aimed at a global market should be fully localized.
+Software development across the world is speeding up and diversifying, paving the way for a higher need to translate software and make it localized for each foreign market.
+Groundbreaking and “disruptive” software is being developed for consumers and businesses that are more demanding, fast-paced, and more competitive than ever before.
+Because of the global potential of most software applications, software localization is a crucial step in targeting a global market.

 1. User Interface